-Immigration to Czech republic
+Immigration to Czechia

 - E-mail: email@example.com

 In order for immigration to be lawful, an immigrant needs to adhere to all the requirements set out in Czech law.
-The main law, which regulates immigration of non-citizens of the EU in the Czech Republic, is the Law on Residence of Aliens in the Czech Republic.
+The main law, which regulates the immigration of non-citizens of the EU in the Czech Republic, is the Law on Residence of Aliens in the Czech Republic.
 There are several possible options, depending on the purpose of your visit.
 You may need a work permit, visa or Schengen visa in order to visit the country.
 If you plan to reside there for a long period of time – you need to acquire a residence permit or a long term visa.

 The main immigration law for immigrants from non-EU states in the Czech Republic is the Law on Residence of Aliens in the Czech Republic.

-Law on Residence of Aliens in the Czech Republic - http://www.czechlegislation.com
+- Law on Residence of Aliens in the Czech Republic - http://www.czechlegislation.com

-Ministry of the Interior (Department for Asylum and Migration Policy - http://www.mvcr.cz
+- Ministry of the Interior (Department for Asylum and Migration Policy - http://www.mvcr.cz

-(2) The foreigner shall mean the natural person who is not a citizen of the Czech Republic, 1a), including a European Union citizen.
+The first article of the Law on Residence of Aliens in the Czech Republic defines such a foreigner as follows: (2) The foreigner shall mean the natural person who is not a citizen of the Czech Republic, 1a), including a European Union citizen.

 The statistics of immigration in the Czech Republic are quite controversial among Czech citizens.
 According to the 2011 census, there are almost 543 000 permanent legal immigrants living in the Czech Republic, which is 5% of the total population.
-Immigrants from the Ukraine form the largest group, and account, it is estimated, for around 118 000 permanent residents.
+Immigrants from Ukraine form the largest ethnic group, which is estimated for around 118 000 permanent residents.

-Most popular cities by population
+Biggest cities by population